 Research Specialist, Computational Sciences

-The Research Specialist supports research projects, with a specific emphasis on a unique project with public health agencies and the Oak Ridge National Laboratory to support programming of special algorithms for matching and analyzing identifiable health records.
-The incumbent will recommend, implement, and evaluate the significance of computational, modeling techniques in the analysis of data for the HIV data project using the ATra/BlackBox/Privacy platform* created by Georgetown.
+The Research Specialist supports research projects in the Office of the Senior Vice President for Research, with specific responsibility on a unique grant funded project with public health agencies and the Oak Ridge National Laboratory (ORNL) to support programming of special algorithms for matching and analyzing identifiable health records.
+The incumbent will recommend, implement, and evaluate the significance of computational modeling techniques in the analysis of data for the HIV data project using the ATra/BlackBox/Privacy platform* created by Georgetown.

 - Assists with other general administrative duties as assigned, including support for compliance activities related to research.

-- M.S. in Computer Science, Computer Engineering, or Electrical Engineering or equivalent work experience
+- M.S. in Computer Science, Computer Engineering, Electrical Engineering, or related fields or equivalent work experience

 - General knowledge of algorithms development, data structures, database systems, operating systems, computer security, data communications, formal language theory, encryption, and computer programming